CBAS Parity Analysis

 Summary

-Of the 61 metrics in the Houston CBAS presentation (Land Tejas Private Consult, Feb 2026), we categorized each by whether RealHouse can replicate it using publicly available data:
+Of the 61 metrics in the Houston CBAS presentation (Land Tejas Private Consult, Feb 2026), we categorized each by what it takes for RealHouse to replicate it:

 8